Abzazuet/Prerequisites-ATA/Phase-1/Week3/EventDrive.md

 - Input is used to create an HTML that takes an element from a user.
 - `input type ="color" onchange=function()`.
+- Input elements(type=):

+    1. Button
+    2. Color
+    3. Range
+- Event types:

-- oninput
+    1. oninput
-- onchange
+    2. onchange
-- onclick
+    3. onclick